Fitchburg, Wisconsin: Government

-Aaron Richardson is the Mayor of Fitchburg, first elected in 2019 and re-elected to a three year term in 2020.
+Julia Arata-Fratta is the mayor of Fitchburg, first elected to a three-year term in 2023.
 Fitchburg is represented by Mark Pocan (D) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
-Melissa Agard (D) and Jon Erpenbach (D) represent Fitchburg in the Wisconsin State Senate, and Jimmy Anderson (D) and Sondy Pope-Roberts (D) represent Fitchburg in the Wisconsin State Assembly.
+Melissa Agard (D) and Dianne Hesselbein (D) represent Fitchburg in the Wisconsin State Senate, and Jimmy Anderson (D) and Mike Bare (D) represent Fitchburg in the Wisconsin State Assembly.

-City services

 Fitchburg is served by the Fitchburg Police Department and Fitchburg Fire Department.
 Emergency medical services are provided by the Fitch-Rona EMS district, which also serves the neighboring city and town of Verona.
 Various portions of Fitchburg are served by municipal sewer, water and natural gas utilities.